odoo/odoo/doc/search-view.rst

 :js:class:`~openerp.web.Registry` where new field types and widgets can be added.

-Search view inputs have three main roles:
+Search view inputs have four main roles:

 Loading defaults
 ++++++++++++++++